Antichains for Concurrent Parameterized Games: Experimental evaluation

+Our experimental evaluation aims to address the following research questions: \begin{description} \item[Q1] Between \(\W\) and \(\WAlt\), which approach is the most efficient? \item[Q2] Are there arenas on which the antichain-based methods are more efficient than the DFS algorithm? \end{description}

-\paragraph*{Experimental results}
+\subsection{Experimental results}

-The experiments we conducted were carried out on two types of parameterized arenas: on the one hand, scalable games derived from an illustrative example in~\cite{BertrandBM19}, and on the other hand games obtained from quantified Boolean formulas (QBF).
-Benchmarks were executed on a HP EliteBook 840 14 inch G10 Notebook PC, running Fedora Linux 41. \textsf{ParaGraphs} was compiled with g++ 14.2.1.
+The experiments were carried out on two types of parameterized arenas: on the one hand, scalable games derived from an illustrative example in~\cite{BertrandBM19}, and on the other hand games obtained from quantified Boolean formulas (QBF).
+Benchmarks were executed on a Dell Precision 7780, running Debian 13. \textsf{ParaGraphs} was compiled with g++ 14.2.0.

-\subparagraph{Synthetic arenas} To exercise our tool \textsf{ParaGraphs}, we considered four families of scalable instances, with the objective to cover a wide range of cases.
+\paragraph{Synthetic arenas.} To exercise our tool \textsf{ParaGraphs}, we considered four families of scalable instances, with the objective to cover a wide range of cases.
 Each family has a parametric size: the parameter is $n$, and the arena size (precisely the number of vertices and of different constraints) is linear in $n$; some are deterministic (D), some non-deterministic (ND), some are winning for Eve (W), some are losing for Eve (NW).
 They are given in \Cref{app:experiments}.

-\Cref{tab:experiments:solve:games} compares the running time of the three algorithms, with and without the time needed to construct the lattice (for symbolic algorithms).
-To be more specific, the instances with \(n = 11\) (resp.\ \(n = 12\)) generate a lattice consisting of 4096 (8192) sets that is constructed in about 17s (85s).
-Computing larger lattices (\ie, from 18384 sets) exceeds our timeout of five minutes.
-We highlight that the algorithm from~\cite{BertrandBM19} solely determines whether Eve has a winning strategy, while our new symbolic algorithms compute the whole winning region, thus returning a more precise information.
+\Cref{tab:experiments:solve:games} compares the running time of the three algorithms, with and without the time needed to construct the lattice for \(\W\).
+To be more specific, the instances with \(n = 11\) (resp.\ \(n = 12\)) generate a lattice consisting of 4096 (8192) sets that is constructed in about 15s (70s).
+Computing larger lattices exceeds our timeout of five minutes.
+We again highlight that the algorithm from~\cite{BertrandBM19} solely determines whether Eve has a winning strategy, while our new symbolic algorithms compute the whole winning region, thus returning a more complete information.

-\(\WAltK\) times out more often than \(\WK\) and the algorithm from~\cite{BertrandBM19}.
-This can be explained by the need to compute many intersections, unions, and set differences.
-These operations may receive further optimizations in \textsf{ParaGraphs}, which would potentially improve the running time of \(\WAltK\) up to those of \(\WK\).
-Furthermore, \(\WK\) and the DFS-algorithm seem incomparable.
-Perhaps surprisingly, the latter performs much better when Eve wins.
-We leave as future work to better understand which algorithm is more efficient on which kind of arenas.
+Based on these results, we can answer our two research questions for synthetic arenas.
+More specifically for {\bf Q1}, \(\WAlt\) is more efficient than \(\W\), as observed by the number of timeouts.
+This difference majorly comes from the construction of \(\latticeK\): computing the lattice in advance already costs more time than the iterations of \(\WAlt\).